gustwindjs/gustwind/documentation/deployment.md

 ## Netlify

-To configure Netlify, set up a file as follows.
+To configure Netlify, set up a file as follows:

 **netlify.toml**